 In fact, if you’re flying to the Phillipines, you will almost certainly be asked for proof of onward travel at the airport check-in desk, as the Phillipines is one of the strictest countries in this regard.
 If you can’t provide proof you will be denied boarding in most cases.

-The airlines only ask for it because they will have to pay for your deportation or onward flight if you are rejected at immigration for not having proof of onward travel.
+The airlines only ask for it because they will have to pay for your deportation or may face heavy fines if you are rejected at immigration for not having proof of onward travel.

-Indeed, officials at immigration do not solely rely on the airlines to check every traveller and they will often ask to see your ticket out as well.
+Indeed, officials at immigration do not solely rely on the airlines to check every traveller and they will occasionally ask to see your ticket out as well.